10 Things To Do When You Have Contractor Problems

 The majority of issues between contractors and homeowners boil down to miscommunication and a lack of updates.
 All too often contractors get wrapped up in the project details and fail to give proper notification of daily progress and setbacks to the homeowners.
 While it’s best to establish communication from the get-go, if you are in a deteriorating relationship with your contractor, get the communication going again, and be sure to get everything in writing.
 Texts and emails are great for this; even when you have a verbal communication, let the contractor know that you’re going to send an email recapping the conversation to make sure you’re on the same page.
 This forces both of you to lay out your potential issues, and can be referred back to if more problems arise.
-Here’s more on why strong communication is one of the most important factors to consider when hiring a contractor.

 Be Understanding… to a Point